 The WTO agreement on customs valuation aims for a fair, uniform and neutral system for the valuation of goods for customs purposes – a system that conforms to commercial realities, and which outlaws the use of arbitrary or fictitious customs values.

-Import Duty ranges from 0 per cent to 20 per cent of the CIF (Cost + Insurance + Freight) value on most items.
-There are some exceptions which include bound rates which range from 40 per cent to 196 per cent on specified agricultural and manufactured products.
+Barbados has four main import taxes: Import Duty; Environmental Levy; Excise Tax and Value Added Tax.
+Import Duty ranges between 0 and 20 per cent of the CIF (Cost + Insurance + Freight) value on most items.
+There are some exceptions which include bound rates that range from 40 per cent to 196 per cent on specified agricultural and manufactured products.